-EBITDA is a non-IFRS financial measure.
+EBITDA and adjusted EBITDA are a non-IFRS financial measure.
 The term EBITDA (earnings before interest, taxes, depreciation and amortization) does not have any standardized meaning under IFRS and therefore may not be comparable to similar measures presented by other companies.
 Rather, these measures are provided as additional information to complement IFRS measures by providing a further understanding of operations from management's perspective.
-The Company defines Adjusted EBITDA as earnings before interest expense, income taxes, depreciation of property and equipment, amortization of intangible assets, non-cash share-based compensation, changes in fair value of derivative financial instruments, impairment of intangible assets and goodwill and foreign exchange gains and losses from the translation of Canadian cash balances.
+The Company defines Adjusted EBITDA as earnings before interest expense, income taxes, depreciation of property and equipment, amortization of intangible assets, non-cash share-based compensation, changes in fair value of derivative financial instruments, provision for legal settlement, loss on disposal of assets and loss on extinguishment of lease, impairment of intangible assets, restructuring costs and foreign exchange gains and losses from the translation of Canadian cash balances.

 The Company considers Adjusted EBITDA as a key metric in assessing business and management performance and considers Adjusted EBITDA to be an important measure of operating performance and cash flow, providing useful information to investors and analysts.
+Adjusted EBITDA is a calculation that is not standardized and may not be comparable to similar financial measures disclosed by other issuers.

-Adjusted EBITDA for the year ended December 31, 2019 was \$12.6 million, an increase of \$5.7 million or 84% compared to \$6.9 million for the year ended December 31, 2018.
+Adjusted EBITDA for the year ended December 31, 2021 was \$13.9 million, an increase of \$0.2 million or 1% compared to \$13.7 million for the year ended December 31, 2020.